luci/luci-go/vpython/README.md

 ### Why wheels?

-A Python [wheel](https://www.python.org/dev/peps/pep-0427/) is a simple binary distrubition of Python code.
+A Python [wheel](https://www.python.org/dev/peps/pep-0427/) is a simple binary distribution of Python code.
 A wheel can be generic (pure Python) or system- and architecture-bound (e.g., 64-bit Mac OSX).

-Wheels are prefered over Python eggs because they come packaged with compiled binaries.
+Wheels are preferred over Python eggs because they come packaged with compiled binaries.
 This makes their deployment fast and simple: unpack via `pip`.
 It also reduces system requirements and variation, since local compilation, headers, and build tools are not enlisted during installation.